GoogleCloudPlatform/ai-on-gke/benchmarks/inference-server/triton/README.md

 kubectl create secret generic huggingface-secret --from-literal=token='************'
 ```

-This command creates a new Secret named huggingface-secret, which has a key token containing your Hugging Face CLI token.
+Executing this command generates a new Secret named huggingface-secret, which incorporates a key named token that stores your Hugging Face CLI token.
+It is important to note that for any production or shared environments, directly storing user access tokens as literals is not advisable.

 ## Step 3: login to gcloud